bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 ---
 title: Onion Routing Deep Dive
 transcript_by: Arik Sosman
-tags: ['lightning', 'sphinx', 'onion', 'routing']
+tags: ['lightning','routing']
 categories: ['residency']
 speakers: ['Christian Decker']
 date: 2019-06-25
 media: https://youtu.be/D4kX0gR-H0Y
 ---
 Location: Chaincode Residency – Summer 2019

-## Onion Routing Deep Dive
+## Intro

-But we've not seen exactly why we are using an onion, or why we chose this construction of an onion and how this construction of an onion actually looks like.
+We've not seen exactly why we are using an onion, or why we chose this construction of an onion and how this construction of an onion actually looks like.
 So my goal right now is to basically walk you through the iterations that onion routing packets have done so far, and why we chose this construction we have here.